-To migrate to the new version of Informix:

-- 1. Install Informix Version 11.70 in a new directory.
-Do not install the new database server over the old database server.
-If you are migrating from a version that does not support the custom installation of components to a version that does support it, you must choose the Typical installation option.
-After the typical components are installed, you can selectively remove the components that you do not need.
-For more information, see "Installing the new version of Informix" on page 6-2. - 2.
-Set environment variables.
-For more information, see "Setting environment variables" on page 6-4. - 3.
-Adjust configuration parameters as necessary.
-If the ALARMPROGRAM configuration parameter is set to the script alarmprogram.sh, set the value of BACKUPLOGS in alarmprogram.sh to N. For more information, see "Customizing configuration files" on page 6-5. - 4.
-Optionally add Communications Support Modules.
-See "Adding Communications Support Modules" on page 6-5.

-- 5. Optionally upgrade DataBlade modules to correspond to the newer server.
-See "Installing or upgrading any DataBlade modules" on page 6-5. - 6.
-Switch to user informix and initialize Informix to trigger the migration.
-For more information, see "Starting the new version of Informix" on page 6-6.
-When the migration starts, the online.log displays the message "Conversion from version <version number> Started."
+- 1. "Installing the new version of Informix" on page 6-2. - 2.
+"Setting environment variables" on page 6-4. - 3.
+"Customizing configuration files" on page 6-4. - 4.
+"Adding Communications Support Modules" on page 6-5. - 5.
+"Installing or upgrading any DataBlade modules" on page 6-5. - 6.
+"Starting the new version of Informix" on page 6-5.

+When the migration starts, the online.log displays the message Conversion from version version number Started.
 The log continues to display start and end messages for all components.
+When the migration of all components is complete, the message Conversion Completed Successfully appears.
+For more information about this log, see "Migration status messages" on page 6-3.

+After migration, see "Completing required post-migration tasks" on page 6-7 for information about preparing the new server for use.

+Tip: After conversion to 12.10.xC4, all databases are JSON compatible.

-When the migration of all components is complete, the message "Conversion Completed Successfully" appears.
-For more information about this log, see "Migration status messages" on page 6-4. - 7.
-If you successfully migrated to the new server, see "Completing required post-migration tasks" on page 6-8 for information about preparing the new server for use.
-If you successfully migrated, but the conversion of the High-Performance Loader onpload database failed, upgrade the onpload database.
-For more information, see "Upgrading the High-Performance Loader onpload database" on page 6-6. - 8.
-If the log indicates that migration failed, you must either: - Install the old database server and restore your database from a level-0 backup. - Run the onrestorept utility to back out of the upgrade and restore files to a consistent state without having to restore from a backup.
+If the log indicates that migration failed, you can either:

+- Install the old database server and restore your database from a level-0 backup. - Run the onrestorept utility to back out of the upgrade and restore files to a consistent state without having to restore from a backup.
 You can run this utility only if you set the configuration parameters that enable the utility.
-See "Restoring to a previous consistent state after a failed upgrade" on page 6-7.
+See "Restoring to a previous consistent state after a failed upgrade" on page 6-6.

-If you are migrating the database server from a version that does not support label-based access control, users who held the DBA privilege are automatically granted the SETSESSIONAUTH access privilege for PUBLIC during the migration process.
-For more information about SETSESSIONAUTH, see the IBM Informix Guide to SQL: Syntax.
-For information about label-based access control, see the IBM Informix Security Guide.